Georgia Southern stuns No. 20 Appalachian State again | Federal News Network

 Georgia Southern: The Eagles played like a team on a mission, controlling both sides of the ball from the onset.
 The offensive line fired off the ball, creating big holes on the edge for Kennedy.
 When the Mountaineers began over-pursuing to the outside, Werts burned them between the tackles.

-Appalachian State: The defense that had been so good over the past three games — allowing just 17 combined points — couldn’t figure out the triple option offense.
+Appalachian State: The defense that had been so good over the past three games — allowing just 17 combined points — couldn’t figure out the triple option offense until the fourth quarter.
 But the Mountaineers got beat in the trenches on both sides of the ball.

 UP NEXT